xllvrr/dotfiles/README.md

 # DOTFILES

-This is a storage of my dotfiles.
+This is a storage of my dotfiles for my main machine.
 Currently in this VCM is:

 - zsh
 - bash
-- fresh install shell script
+- lf
+- nnn
+- alacritty
+- dunst
+- bspwm
+- sxhkd
+- polybar
+- texlive

 Feel free to use them but as my entire setup is a gigantic experiment, be warned that nothing is stable.